The Cheapest Way to Reline a Chimney: A Denver Pro's Honest Cost Guide

 - Materials: Flexible aluminum liner ($200), thermal blanket insulation ($150).

-- Labor: DIY installation (no labor costs).
+- Labor: DIY install, no labor cost.

 - Additional Costs: Inspection ($200), permits ($100).